 Free version available -- You can use Hulu for free, although doing so limits you to a small number of movies and television shows, and usually only five episodes of a show.

 Check out TV's latest hits -- Hulu has a small selection of movies that you can watch, but its main focus is television shows.
 Hulu has many of the latest small-screen gems, and a few classics as well.
-Hulu also gets episodes of these shows faster than competing services; in some cases, you can set your Hulu account up to watch a new episode of your favourite show the day after it airs live!
+The service also gets episodes of these shows faster than competing services; in some cases, you can set your account up to watch a new episode of your favourite show the day after it airs live!

 Queue up a "to-watch" list -- If you don't have time to watch an episode of your favourite show right now, you can add it to your queue.
 Then, you can go back and pick up where you left off.
 You can even add shows to your "Favourites" list and have it add new episodes to your queue automatically!